Ariel Winter Opts For Sheer Shirt As She Celebrates Valentine’s Day

 A post shared by Celebricity (@celebricity_) on

-Ariel opted for a two piece lingerie-like outfit to run errands in during the day on Valentine’s, which proved to be revealing on its own as well.
+Ariel opted for a two-piece lingerie-like outfit to run errands in during the day on Valentine’s, which proved to be revealing on its own as well.

 “Earlier in the day, she was spotted out and about in skimpy lingerie-style two-piece after starting her day by posting to Instagram a provocative throwback snap of herself with boyfriend Levi Meaden.”